app-sre/gabi/test/INTEGRATION-SETUP.md

    export SPLUNK_TOKEN="your-actual-token"
    ```

-### For Mock/Testing
+### For Mock Splunk (Default)

-The tests use `test123` as a default token.
-If you're not testing Splunk functionality specifically, you can:
+The integration tests use a **lightweight mock Splunk server** by default.
+The mock server:

-1. **Skip Splunk-dependent tests** by using test filters
-2. **Use a mock Splunk** that accepts any token
-3. **Comment out** Splunk assertions temporarily
+- Accepts all HEC tokens (no token validation)
+- Provides token creation/deletion API endpoints
+- Returns proper success responses for all events
+- Starts in under 5 seconds

+No additional configuration needed - just run the tests!

 ### Tests That Require Splunk